 W Woolmore Collection Anglo Boer War Medals - Aust.
 S

 QUEEN'S SOUTH AFRICA MEDAL 1899, (type 2 reverse), - six clasps - Cape Colony, Orange Free State, Johannesburg, Diamond Hill, Belfast, South Africa 1901.
-16. L.Cpl.
-M.J.Coffee S.A.M.R.
+31 Pte.
+J.Reidy, S.A.M.R.
 Engraved.
-Suspension repaired, otherwise extremely fine.
+Group of clasps not attached to suspender, very small edge bump, nicely toned, good very fine.

 Estimate / sale price does not include buyer's premium (currently 22% including GST) which is added to hammer price.
 All bids are executed on the understanding that the Terms & Conditions of sale have been read and accepted.
 For information on grading and estimates please refer to the Buying at Auction advice.

 View a lot by number and sale.